vanikanoria/portfolio/README.md

 **Results:**
 - Optimized product strategy by focusing on key use cases.
 - Saved **70% of engineering resources** by prioritizing high-impact clusters.

+<a id="electricity-price-forecasting"></a>
+## Electricity Price Forecasting for **New York Residential Sector**

+In this project, I developed machine learning and time series models to forecast electricity prices in New York’s residential sector.
+By incorporating weather data, I significantly improved forecasting accuracy, achieving a MAPE of 2.4% on validation data.

+**Objective:**
+- Predict monthly electricity prices using historical and weather data to identify trends and enhance forecasting accuracy.

+**Methods:**
+- Preprocessed historical electricity price data to address trends, seasonality, and outliers.
+- Integrated weather variables (temperature, precipitation) from the **Meteostat API** as predictive features.
+- Built ARIMA and XGBoost regression models, optimizing parameters through grid search.
+- Evaluated model performance using metrics like MAE, MSE, and MAPE.

+**Results:**
+- Achieved **2.4% MAPE** on validation data.
+- Demonstrated the significant impact of weather data on electricity price forecasting, providing actionable insights for energy planners.

 <a id="explaining-medical-insurance-price-prediction-models"></a>
 ## Explaining Medical Insurance Price Prediction Models